ShaniHalali/Cinema-manager-SQL-/README.md

    - A query awards a salary bonus to outstanding employees (based on performance criteria like ticket sales and customer assistance).

 5. **Views for Data Display**
-   - `employees_view`: Displays employees' first names, last names, and roles, sorted alphabetically, excluding salary information, so that this information is not accessible to everyone..
+   - "employees_view": Displays employees' first names, last names, and roles, sorted alphabetically, excluding salary information, so that this information is not accessible to everyone..
-   - 'usherForHall_view' : Display the list of halls along with the name of the usher assigned to each hall.
+   - "usherForHall_view" : Display the list of halls along with the name of the usher assigned to each hall.
-   - `usherScreening_view`: Shows ushers and their assigned screening shifts.
+   - "usherScreening_view": Shows ushers and their assigned screening shifts.
-   - `CinemaOverview`: Displays movie screenings, organized by title, date, time, and available seats.
+   - "CinemaOverview": Displays movie screenings, organized by title, date, time, and available seats.

 6. **Revenue and Viewer Analytics**
    - Queries to calculate total revenue from ticket sales and average viewers per movie.